dorianjagusch/ft_transcendence/README.md

 # 🚧 ft_transcendence 🚧

 Welcome to the "ft_transcendence" project!
 This project is part of the curriculum at Hive Helsinki (School 42) and aims to create a real-time web application - a multiplayer online game.
 The game is designed to showcase various skills, including web development, database management, and networking.
+This project was done in collaboration between [Meri Eskelinen](https://github.com/merituulie), [Dorian Jagusch](https://github.com/dorianjagusch), [Sakari Salmi](https://github.com/sakarisalmi) and [Äzär Sarikhani](https://github.com/azarSarikhani/).

 ## Table of Contents
 - [Overview](#overview)